Diversity, Equity and Inclusion

 - We created a Diversity + Inclusion Council that works closely with firm leadership as a trusted advisor and resource to help accelerate results.

-- We actively recruit at historically black colleges and universities and have strengthened our commitment to getting involved not only at career fairs, but through mentorship, internships and teaching.
+- We actively recruit at historically black colleges and universities and have strengthened our commitment to getting involved not only at career fairs, but also through mentorship, internships and teaching.

 - We provide annual conference scholarships for emerging leaders to attend conferences focused on equity in the profession.